-In 2018 the Airport purchased and installed an ADS-B receiver unit.
+The Airport is in the process of purchasing and installing an ADS-B receiver unit.
 ADS-B is a surveillance technology that allows aircraft to determine its position via satellite navigation, periodically broadcasting it.
-This data will give the Airport a better way of tracking aircraft for purposes of the Fly Quiet program.
+This data will give the airport a better way of tracking aircraft for purposes of the fly quiet program.